AKloc/BookNotes/How to Read a Book.md

 - I'll work on re-reading a book rather than read it once and spending time re-reading individual passages.
 It's a false  constraint.

 **Bottom Line**
 - 3/10, emphasizing that that reflects my personal attitude toward the book and not a universal judgement on it.
 I couldn't finish it.
 To be fair, and probably much to the book's joy, I probably could have determined that this was a philosophical book instead of a practical one.
 Even philosophically, it wasn't particularly interesting.
-Yes, a
+Yes, books are for exchanging information, and the reader has to figure out what the author is attempting to say.
+It doesn't take 20 pages of fluff to express that concept along with another 5 about how the reader generally can't respond to the author.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODU3NzY2NzA3LDE1MTQwMTE1MDIsNDY3Mz
+eyJoaXN0b3J5IjpbLTU3MDY3OTAxMCwxNTE0MDExNTAyLDQ2Nz
-c1MTk0LDE1ODI1OTczMjMsNjEwOTkxMDUzXX0=
+M3NTE5NCwxNTgyNTk3MzIzLDYxMDk5MTA1M119
 -->